Illuminations: Reflections of Earth

 Illuminations: Reflections of Earth is the nighttime spectacular at Epcot.

-It has been announced the Illuminations: Reflections of Earth will end in the summer of 2019.
-A new show is being developed and will debut shortly after the final showing of Illuminations.
+It has been announced the Illuminations: Reflections of Earth will end on September 20, 2019.
+A new show called Epcot Forever is being developed and will debut October 1, 2019.

 Illuminations: Reflections of Earth is shot from the middle of World Showcase Lagoon in Epcot.
 The fireworks are shot off of barges surrounded by water fountains.
 One feature of the show is the huge floating globe that floats to the center of the lagoon.